-Military Discharge Lawyer for Involuntary Administrative Discharge or Separation
+Military Defense Lawyer for Involuntary Administrative Discharge or Administrative Separation Cases

 Why You Need a Military Discharge Lawyer

-An involuntary administrative discharge action can have serious, long lasting consequences.
-Not only does an involuntary administrative discharge end the member’s military career, it can terminate the military benefits and entitlements the military member has been accruing over his/her career, the GI Bill may be lost, it prevents the military member from retiring and it can have a lasting stigma and impact on future civilian job searches and educational opportunities (such as seeking college or graduate school admission).
-Given these possible consequences, experienced and aggressive defense representation from a civilian discharge lawyer could be crucial in defending against an involuntary administrative discharge action, litigating an administrative discharge board hearing, or filing a discharge appeal.
+An involuntary administrative discharge or separation action can have serious, long lasting consequences.
+Not only does an involuntary administrative discharge end the member’s military career, it can terminate the military benefits and entitlements which the military member has been accruing over his/her career, the GI Bill may be lost, it prevents the military member from retiring and it can have a lasting stigma and impact on future civilian job searches and educational opportunities (such as seeking college or graduate school admission).
+Given these possible negative consequences, experienced and aggressive defense representation from a civilian attorney who handles military discharge cases could be crucial in defending against the involuntary administrative discharge action, litigating an administrative discharge board hearing, or filing a discharge appeal.

 How Do I Dispute a Military Discharge?

 This begins by fighting not to be discharged.
-First, by rebutting the discharge notification.
+First, by responding to the written discharge notification and exercising your rights in this legal process.
 Next, by arguing against the discharge in an admininstrative discharge/separation board hearing (if authorized in your case).
-This is a litigated hearing that looks very much like a trial.
+This is a litigated board hearing that looks very much like a trial.
+If a board hearing is not authorized in your case, you fight the case through submitting a written rebuttal package.

 If a military member is discharged, he/she can appeal the discharge, as well as appealing the characterization of the discharge, reason for the discharge, and/or reenlistment eligibility code (RE Code).
 Administrative discharge/separation appeal opportunities include the Discharge Review Board (DRB) for the military service branch and the Board of Corrections for Military Records (BCMR)(or BCNR for Navy/USMC) for the military service branch.
 The process of appealing an involuntary administrative discharge can be complex and the outcome could significantly affect your future.
-If you find yourself in need of legal assistance, a skilled court martial appeals lawyer can guide you through the process and help safeguard your rights.
+If you find yourself in need of legal assistance in this process, a skilled and experienced attorney can guide you through the process and help safeguard your rights.

-If you are a military member facing an involuntary administrative discharge, or you have already been discharged, an experienced civilian defense lawyer could help you fight against these actions.
+If you are a military member facing an involuntary administrative discharge, or you have already been discharged, working with a knowledgeable military defense lawyer can be critical.
+The consequences of an adverse discharge are serious, and a skilled attorney can help you fight separation, prepare for a board hearing, or pursue a discharge upgrade through the appeals process.

 Types of Military Administrative Discharge